“Well done, well done,” said Caster as he landed next to everyone. Seemed he leapt from the next building over.

 “You noticed,” retorted Ritsuka in surprise, but without much energy.

-“Caster might not be my preferred Class, but it’s still easy for me to see how little mana you have left.
+“Caster might not be my preferred Class, but it’s still easy for me to see how little magical power you have left.
 I’m surprised you haven’t been drained dry already, considering how you’ve been supporting four Servants.
 You must be very well trained.”

 “Enough of the small talk, all of you,” said Archer, stepping into the conversation with the intention of taking it over.
 “Our Master needs to recuperate before anything else.
 Caster, you’ve been in this mess since the start.
 Are there any defensible locations you could suggest for these youths to recover and pass the night?
 The hour is growing late.”